-In just a few days it will all come together and the 26th testXpo will open its doors to over 2,000 visitors from some 50 countries.
+In October it will all come together and the 27th testXpo will open its doors to over 2,000 visitors from some 50 countries.
 Almost all the exhibits have already been assembled and our people are ready and waiting with information on the latest topics and trends from the world of materials testing.
 To ensure everything runs smoothly and your stay in Ulm is a pleasant one, we have included some last-minute information below.

 We wish you a pleasant trip and look forward to meeting you in person in Ulm in the near future.

 September 27, 2017 Our service to you has in no way finished once we have delivered and installed your testing machine.
 Decades of experience in this sector make Zwick the perfect choice for ensuring that your testing equipment continues to operate at peak efficiency, with support and modernization packages tailored to your requirements.

 What these packages look like in practice can be seen in a special exhibition area at testXpo, ranging from the benefits offered by our calibration service, to the training courses on offer, to examples of modernized older testing machines.
 Our after-sales experts will also be happy to answer all your questions regarding retrofitting accessories such as specimen grips or extensometers and on all aspects of software updates and upgrades.